ucb-cyarp/vitis/README.md

 ```

 - ``inputfile.graphml`` is the file exported from simulink using the ``simulink_to_graphml`` script
-- ``outputfile.graphml`` is the name of the new vitis design file that will be created by this program
+- ``outputfile.graphml`` is the name of the new Laminar design file that will be created by this program

 For the above example, the command would look like this:
 ```bash